 The Employer Expo is a yearly hiring fair in the spring during which local employers are able to showcase positions they are offering to local job seekers.
 What sets this job fair apart are the workshops that are also offered by local workforce training groups, such as resume writing and mock job interviews.
 Local resources are also gathered for this events by organizations like United Way, the Department of Social Services, Virginia Career Works, Virginia Employment Commission, Department of Labor, DARS, and LRCC.

-Worlds of Work (WoW) is an event for nearly 3,000 local 8th graders to gain first-hand experience what various local businesses and industries that the region has to offer.
+Worlds of Work (WoW) is an event for nearly 3,000 local 8th graders to experience first-hand what various local businesses and industries have to offer.
 More than 70 businesses participate every year in the following industries:

-The hopes of this program is to nurture an idea of possibilities for the young students and encourage local future workforce retention.
+The goal of this program is to nurture an idea of possibilities for the young students and encourage local future workforce retention.

 Where the Workforce Initiative was born, the B&E Summit sets the goals of the Workforce Initiative and its partners in building pathways from post-secondary and K-12 schools, allowing entry into the many local industries.